Braces help straighten your teeth, but they also make cleaning your mouth more challenging.

 Opt for soft fruits like bananas and berries, which are gentle on braces.

-Incorporate vegetables that are cooked until soft to prevent damaging brackets.
+Incorporate vegetables that are cooked until soft to prevent damaging the brackets.

 Dairy products like yogurt and cheese are safe and help keep your teeth strong.